 The Hobart 140 comes with the famous 5/3/1 warranty.
 5 years on the transformer, 3 years on the electronics, 1 year on the welding gun.

-Thank you for reading my article "Hobart 140 vs Lincoln 140 Can't Choose?
-Read This"..
+Thank you for reading “Hobart 140 vs Lincoln 140 Can’t Choose?
+Read This”.

-Whether you are a beginner new to welding or a skilled welder either welder is very capable will do a good job for you.
+Whether you’re a beginner new to welding or a skilled welder either welder is very capable will do a good job for you.

-For a more in depth look at each welder do check out my individual reviews by following the links below.
+For a more in depth look at each welder do check out these individual reviews by following the links below.